Elfquest: ElfQuest: The Audio Movie

 In 2021, the Pinis began to develop an audio movie production via live stream focusing on the first five issues of the original comic book series.
 The full-cast audio drama was developed with Dagaz Media and The Fantasy Network (TFN), using crowdfunding that allowed fans to directly support Pinis where they were able to maintain their independent voice and vision for the project without corporate changes.

 Two crowdfunding pledge campaigns, one with TFN and the other through Kickstarter, were both successful, raising over $300,000.
 Pre-production commenced that June.
 Over 40 cast members were attached, including: Alejandro Saab as Cutter, Cree Summer as Savah, Amber Benson as Nightfall, Osric Chau as Skywise, Zehra Fazal as Moonshade, Hugo Pierre Martin as Redlance, Will Friedle as Strongbow, Divinity Roxx as Leetah, Pun Bandhu as Rayek, Robert Picardo as Picknose, Aaron Douglas as Treestump, Clare Kramer as Clearbrook and Rainsong, Jonathan M. Woodward as One-Eye and Woodlock, Nicole Maines as Dewshine, Thomas Trinh as Scouter, Ray Porter as Spirit Man and King Greymung, Yasha Jackson as Shenshen, Tim Russ as Sun Toucher, Abie Ekenezar as Ahdri, Jeffrey Vincent Parise as Bearclaw, Lisa Coronado as Joyleaf, and David Mizejewski as Rain.
 Series creator Wendy Pini appeared as a background character commonly referred to as "the Baker".

-Adult animated series
+Cancelled adult animated series

 In 2024, Fox Entertainment and Bento Box Entertainment developed a pilot script commitment for a one-hour adult animated series based on the comics.

+On April 17, 2026, it was reported that the show will not move forward at Fox and plans had been cancelled.